geoserver/geoserver-history/doc/user/source/tutorials/tomcat-jndi/tomcat-jndi.rst

     </resource-ref>
   </web-app>

-Once that is done, it is possible to login into the GeoServer web adminstration interface and configure the datastore.
+Once that is done, it is possible to login into the GeoServer web administration interface and configure the datastore.

 First, choose the *Oracle (JNDI)* datastore and give it a name: